redhat-nfvpe/kube-ansible/docs/additional_scenarios_and_usage.md

 ## Using Fedora

-Use of Fedora is currently suggested should you require the use of Buildah.
-Buildah requires functionality in later Linux kernels that are unavailable in recent versions of CentOS.
-Set `buildah_install=True` to build/install Buildah.

 Take a gander at the `./inventory/examples/crio/crio.inventory` for an example of how to override the proper variables to use Fedora.